avaneev/biteopt/README.md

 probabilistically lower objective function value.

 Since version 2021.1 BiteOpt uses a companion optimizer - SpherOpt - which works independently and provides "reference points" to BiteOpt.
-This companion improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.
+Such companion improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.
 Since version 2021.15 BiteOpt uses an additional companion optimizer - NMSeqOpt - which increases diversity of generated